FRC4131/Gauntlet/README.md

 ## Branches in this Repository
 - `prototype`: prototype code (in Java) for development.
 The client takes in simulated IMU data from the user and outputs gestures back.
+- `Arduino`: Arduino code for "production".
+The client takes in data from a 9DoF IMU and outputs gesture to the Serial monitor.
-- `experiment`: Arduino code for "production".
+- `experiment`: deprecated on 12-Mar-2017: Arduino code for "production".
 The client takes in data from a 9DoF IMU and outputs gesture to the Serial monitor.